abuhabuh/web-sec-test/_template/README.md

 # Overview

-Template server and client interaction baseline to build demos with
+Base server and client applications to copy and build demos with

 # Running